Applied Materials Inc (NASDAQ:AMAT) : The One-Week and One-Day Pre-earnings Momentum TradeDate Published: 2018-05-03

-The logic behind the test is easy to understand -- in a bull market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.
+The logic behind the option trading backtest is easy to understand -- in a bull market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.
 This can be especially true of the tech stocks that have led the bull market, and AMAT qualifies.

 The Bullish Option Trade Before Earnings in Applied Materials Inc

 We will examine the outcome of getting long a weekly call option in Applied Materials Inc 6-days before earnings (using calendar days) and selling the call before the earnings announcement.

 Here's the set-up in great clarity; again, note that the trade closes zero before earnings, but because AMAT reports after the market closes, this trade does not make a bet on the earnings result.

 We can add another layer of risk management to the back-test by instituting and 40% stop loss and a 40% limit gain.
 Here is that setting: